 FTI Consulting Expands Capabilities in Saudi Arabia with Two Senior Hires

-Majdi Al-Madani Joins as Senior Managing Director and Raed Masri Joins as Managing Director

-/EIN News/ -- RIYADH, Saudi Arabia, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the appointments of Majdi Al-Madani as a Senior Managing Director in the firm’s Forensic and Litigation Consulting segment and Raed Masri as a Managing Director in the Corporate Finance & Restructuring segment in Riyadh, Saudi Arabia.
+RIYADH, Saudi Arabia, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the appointments of Majdi Al-Madani as a Senior Managing Director in the firm's Forensic and Litigation Consulting segment and Raed Masri as a Managing Director in the Corporate Finance & Restructuring segment in Riyadh, Saudi Arabia.

 Mr. Al-Madani has more than 20 years of experience advising on forensic reviews and fraud investigations in a range of sectors, including banking, financial services, real estate, life sciences, maritime, agriculture and construction.
 He assists corporates and banks on fraud-related matters, antibribery and corruption policy and procedures, and regulatory and compliance matters.
 Prior to joining FTI Consulting, Mr. Al-Madani was a partner at a global management consulting firm.
 He previously held leadership roles at two Big Four firms in Saudi Arabia and worked in compliance, audit and management roles at major banks in the region.